Codecademy/docs/content/ai/concepts/minimax-algorithm/ai-minimax.md

 ## Implementation

-The minimax algorithm utilizes a depth-first search approach to explore the entire game tree thoroughly.
+The minimax algorithm uses a depth-first search approach to thoroughly explore the entire game tree.
 The minimax algorithm proceeds down to the terminal node of the tree and then backtracks the tree as the [recursion] (https://www.codecademy.com/resources/docs/python/recursion). [`Depth-First Search`](https://www.codecademy.com/resources/docs/ai/search-algorithms/depth-first-search)

 ![Depth-First Search example](https://raw.githubusercontent.com/Codecademy/docs/main/media/Depth-First-Search-Example.png)

-In the minimax algorithm, two players are involved: the one who wants to score as high as possible the maximizer and the one who wants to score as low as possible the minimizer.
+In the minimax algorithm, two players are involved: the one who wants to score the maximizer as high as possible and the minimizer as low as possible.
 Both players try to outsmart each other, with the minimizer aiming to make the maximizer's score as low as they can while trying to improve their own score.
 It's like a game of strategy where one player tries to win big, and the other tries to keep the losses small.

 Here's how it works when AI plays with a human, as in a tic-tac-toe game: